-Description of the Accelerated Master of Divinity/Christian Education Degree
+Description of the Accelerated Master of Divinity/Christian Ministries Degree

-The accelerated Master of Divinity/Christian education degree is a professional graduate degree beyond the Bachelor of Arts or equivalent.
+The accelerated Master of Divinity/Christian ministries degree is a professional graduate degree beyond the Bachelor of Arts or equivalent.
 It is designed to equip students for service as a minister of education, minister to youth, minister to children, or administrator in the local church; a missionary in the area of Christian education; or a teacher or administrator in a church-related school.
-The accelerated Master of Divinity/Christian education degree requires 60 semester hours of course credit and is only available to students who have completed a Bachelor of Arts in Christian studies or Bachelor of Arts in biblical counseling at Mid-America, or students from other Christian colleges who have satisfied the specific course requirements as indicated.
+The accelerated Master of Divinity/Christian ministries degree requires 60 semester hours of course credit and is only available to students who have completed a Bachelor of Arts in Christian studies or Bachelor of Arts in biblical counseling at Mid-America, or students from other Christian colleges who have satisfied the specific course requirements as indicated.

-Completion Requirements for the Accelerated Master of Divinity/Christian Education Degree
+Completion Requirements for the Accelerated Master of Divinity/Christian Ministries Degree

-In order to qualify for graduation from Mid-America Baptist Theological Seminary, each student in the accelerated Master of Divinity/Christian education degree program must satisfy the General Requirements for Graduation as set forth in this catalog.
+In order to qualify for graduation from Mid-America Baptist Theological Seminary, each student in the accelerated Master of Divinity/Christian ministries degree program must satisfy the General Requirements for Graduation as set forth in this catalog.

-Each student seeking the accelerated Master of Divinity/Christian education degree must complete the 60 semester hours of credit specified in the following chart.
+Each student seeking the accelerated Master of Divinity/Christian ministries degree must complete the 60 semester hours of credit specified in the following chart.
 The accelerated Master of Divinity/Christian education degree includes several components: (1) 39 hours of required courses (2) 18 semester hours of elective courses (3) a three-credit hour capstone paper/course.
 Note: Logos Bible Research Software (Silver edition or above) is required for all courses in the New Testament Department.

-Required Courses for the Accelerated Master of Divinity/Christian Education Degree
+Required Courses for the Accelerated Master of Divinity/Christian Ministries Degree

-Course Title Course Number Semester Hours Total Hours
+COURSE TITLE COURSE NUMBER SEMESTER HOURS TOTAL HOURS

 FIRST YEAR

 History of the Baptists CH 6150 3

-Beginning Greek 1, 2 GR 5801-5802 6
+Beginning Greek 1,2 GR 5801-5802 6

 Systematic Theology 2 TH 6702 3

-Apologetics PH 6910 3
+Apologetics AP 6910 3

 Theology Elective 3

 Old Testament Elective 3

-Adult Education in the Church CE 7660 3 3 3 3 3 3
+Adult Education in the Church CM 7660 3

 Free Elective 3

-Intro to Ethics PM 7280 3
+Intro to Ethics PM 7280 3 30

-30

 SECOND YEAR

-Hebrew Grammar 1, 2 HB 5401-5402 6
+Hebrew Grammar 1,2 HB 5401-5402 6

-Principles of Teaching 1, 2 CE 7450/7452 6
+Principles of Teaching 1,2 CM 7450-7452 6

 New Testament Elective 3

-Childhood/Youth Education in the Church CE 7610 6 3 3 3 3 3 3
+Childhood/Youth Ed in the Church CM 7610 3

-Introduction to Worship CM 7700 3
+Introduction to Worship MU 7700 3

-Christian Education Elective 3
+Christian Ministries Elective 3

 Free Elective 3

-Capstone Paper CE 7670 3 30
+Capstone CM 7670 3 30

-Total Semester Hours Required for Graduation 60
+TOTAL SEMESTER H OURS REQUIRE ED FOR

+GRADI JATION 60

-The Master of Divinity/Christian education program meets all prerequisite master-level requirements for both the Doctor of Ministry program and the Doctor of Philosophy program.
+The Master of Divinity/Christian ministries program meets all prerequisite master-level requirements for both the Doctor of Ministry program and the Doctor of Philosophy program.

-Missiology and Intercultural Studies
+Accelerated Master of Divinity Missiology and Intercultural Studies